KatePaulauskas/dog-grooming-salon/README.md

 The combination of "Righteous" for main headings, "Cormorant Upright" for subheadings and smaller headings, and "Khula" for paragraphs creates a well-rounded and visually engaging typography approach for the Barks in Bubbles website.
 Each font was carefully selected to reflect the brand's personality, enhance readability, and ensure a cohesive user experience.
 The consistent use of the English Violet color (#3f3850) ties all the text elements together, reinforcing the site's elegant and professional appearance.

+**Backdrop Font**

+In addition to the selected fonts, the backdrop font across the website is also sans-serif.
+This backdrop enhances the modern and clean aesthetic, supporting the visual hierarchy and helping foreground content to pop against a clear, unobtrusive background.

 ## Features

 ### Existing Features